Boston African American National Historic Site

-The Boston African American National Historic Site, in the heart of Boston, Massachusetts's Beacon Hill neighborhood, interprets 15 pre-Civil War structures relating to the history of Boston's 19th-century African-American community, connected by the Black Heritage Trail.
-These include the 1806 African Meeting House, the oldest standing black church in the United States.
+The Boston African American National Historic Site is in the Beacon Hill neighborhood of Boston, Massachusetts.
+It includes 15 pre-Civil War structures relating to the history of Boston's 19th-century African-American community, connected by the Black Heritage Trail.
+Among them are the 1806 African Meeting House, the oldest standing black church in the United States.

 Overview

 The historical site is located on Beacon Hill, a neighborhood just north of Boston Common.
 The site was designated in 1980 to "preserve and commemorate original buildings that housed the nineteenth-century free African-American community on Beacon Hill."
 That year President Jimmy Carter signed bills authorizing this and the Martin Luther King, Jr. National Historic Site, as well as one to establish the National Afro-American Museum and Cultural Center in Wilberforce, Ohio.
 He said:

 The two bills that I will sign today represent a three-pronged effort to preserve a vital, but long neglected, part of American heritage; the history and culture of Americans of African ancestry and their role in the history of our nation.

 Boston's first African residents arrived as slaves in 1638 with early colonists.
 Over time, more of their descendants were born free to white mothers; in other cases slaveholders freed slaves for service.
 After the American Revolutionary War, Massachusetts effectively abolished slavery by the terms of its new constitution.
 By the 1790 census, no slaves were recorded in Massachusetts.
 Subsequently, a sizable community of free Blacks and escaped slaves developed in Boston, settling on the north face of Beacon Hill, and in the North End.
 With a strong abolitionist community, Boston was long considered a desirable destination for southern Black slaves escaping slavery via the Underground Railroad.
 African Americans became activists in the abolition movement, also working to gain racial equality and educational parity with whites.
 They engaged in political processes to meet their objectives.

 Before the Civil War, more than half of the 2,000 African Americans in Boston lived on the north slope of Beacon Hill; blacks also lived in the West End north of Cambridge Street, and in the North End.
 These areas gradually were occupied by new groups of immigrants after African Americans moved to southern areas of Boston.
 (The North End became a center of Italian immigrants in the late 19th and early 20th centuries.)

 The historic site is one of 39 African-American Heritage Sites of the National Park Service.